-While choosing their mobility destination, students consider "Matching courses which can be recognised by my home institution" (66%) as a key factor for their decision, making recognition the second most important factor, only behind the affordability of the hosting city (Figure 9).
+While choosing their mobility destination students consider "Matching courses which can be recognised by my home institution" (66%) as a key factor for their decision, making recognition the second most important factor, only behind the affordability of the hosting city.

-In this context, it is crucial to dive deep into our understanding of this issue.
-The chart bellow (i.e., Figure 22) illustrates the recognition process that exchange students undergo during their mobility period.
-Initially, students have an average of 33 ECTS (European Credit Transfer System) in their Learning Agreements.
+In this context, it's crucial to deep-dive into our understanding of this issue.
+The chart above (Chart 15) illustrates the recognition process that exchange students undergo during their mobility period.
+Initially, students have an average of 33 ECTS in their Learning Agreements.
 Upon arrival at the host university, students typically need to make an average adjustment of 14 ECTS.
 On average, students successfully complete and receive credit for 30 ECTS, indicating that they usually pass all their courses during their mobility.
 Upon returning to their home university, the average number of recognised credits is 28 ECTS.
 This represents a difference of -2 credits on average, but the majority of courses taken during their exchange period are recognised.